 - What barriers did Laura face in becoming a painter?
 Where did those barriers come from? - How did she succeed despite the obstacles? - Laura wanted to paint people who looked like her and her family.
-Why was that important to her? - What books, shows, and movies do you watch whose characters are different from you?
+Why was that important to her? - What books, shows, and movies do you watch that have characters that are different from you?
 Why is it important for art to represent different people and cultures? - How can art connect with social justice?